Autoura/SahraInterview/README.md

   * Say something (say anything related to conversation)
   * Say summary (summarise conversation to this point)
 * Stage use - could define how to interact with the wider audience
+* Update UI to Vue3 as Vue2 is EOL December 2023

 ## Ask us to build your Furhat skill